usaid-cs/yesterday-i-learned/random.md

 1. "Exit Music (For a Film)" is a Radiohead song.
 There are four Radiohead songs in the Westworld album.
 1. Braille comes in two types: [uncontracted](http://www.rnib.org.uk/braille-and-other-tactile-codes-portal-braille-codes/uncontracted-grade-1-braille-explained) (1:1 with alphabets), and [contracted](http://www.rnib.org.uk/braille-and-moon-%E2%80%93-tactile-codes-braille-codes/contracted-grade-2-braille-explained) (with single-cell codes for common word patterns like 'sh' and 'the').
 Virtually all printed braille is contracted.
 1. [This wiki article](https://en.wikipedia.org/wiki/Unisex_name#English) claims that Ashley, Beverly, Carol, Evelyn, Hillary, Joyce, Kelly, Lindsay, Shannon, Shirley, Tracy, and Vivian were all masculine names, before being popular among females.
-1. The fastest path to go from a high point to a low point is the [Brachistochrone curve](https://en.wikipedia.org/wiki/Brachistochrone_curve).
 1. "Klismaphilia", the love for enemas.
 They even have [special aluminium nozzles](https://upload.wikimedia.org/wikipedia/commons/2/2e/Aluminium_Enema_Nozzle_01.jpg) for the job.
 1. [Drowning is a way to kill Wolverine.](https://scifi.stackexchange.com/questions/14347/how-to-kill-wolverine) Healing does not work after death.
 This is evident in his death in Logan (oh right spoilers).
 He had an X for his grave, marked by his ["daughter" Laura (X-23)](https://en.wikipedia.org/wiki/X-23).
 1. "A classic car is like a pet dog.
 One day it's gonna let you down and die." - Clarkson on pet dogs